 Progression free prediction models after initial treatment are available: "Pre-Treatment Nomograms".
 Results of these models should always be discussed with an urologists or radiation oncologist.

 Recurrence After Secondary Treatment

 A failed secondary treatment is usually followed by Androgen Deprivation Therapy (ADT).
-Most commonly LHRH agonists such as Lupron, Eligard and Degarelix are used.
+Most commonly LHRH agonists such as Lupron, Eligard and Firmagon (Degarelix) are used.
 Sometimes combinations of the medication (ADT2) with antiandrogens such as Casodex and (ADT3) 5-alpha-reductase inhibitors such as Proscar and Avodart are preferred.
 ADT may accelerate loss of bone density.
 Zometa and Prolia (Denosumab) are two drugs approved to assist in maintaining bone health; another Denosumab formulation, Xgeva, is used for patients with metastasized PCa.

 Schematic treatments for prostate cancer

 YOUR treatment may be different